PeteyChan/SimpleECS/README.md

 {
     c.value++;
     i++;
-    entity.Set(s);  // structs will need to be set afterwards }
+    entity.Set(i);  // structs will need to be set afterwards }

 entity.Remove<int>(); // you remove components with Remove